camdenboren/chat-script/README.md

 ### Relevant pkgs:

-    # Needed for PDF processing - should work once paddlepaddle is updated - also need to rm loader_cls in embeddings()
+_Needed for PDF processing - should work once paddlepaddle is updated - also need to rm loader_cls in embeddings()_

-    unstructured
+- unstructured
-    emoji
+- emoji
-    iso-639
+- iso-639
-    langdetect
+- langdetect
-    pillow-heif
+- pillow-heif
-    unstructured-inference
+- unstructured-inference

-    # Seems unnecessary
-    beautifulsoup4
+- beautifulsoup4 (seems unnecessary)

 ## License